 6. Consume natural gut-healers

 - Aloe vera

 - Omega-3 fatty acids

-Tip 8: Sip at least one cup or bowl of bone broth a day
+8. Sip at least one cup of bone broth a day

 I’ve saved the best for last, folks!
 Bone broth keeps your digestion on track.
-It gives you incredible healing power and disease prevention thanks this potent trifecta:
+It gives you incredible healing power and disease prevention.

-- Glutamine: An amino acid that heals and words off leaky gut syndrome by protecting the gut lining, providing fuel for the cells of the small intestine–improving metabolism.
+An amino acid that heals and wards off leaky gut syndrome by protecting the gut lining, providing fuel for the cells of the small intestine--improving metabolism.

 Plus, bones and cartilage (which bone broth is made from) are a whole food, so there are undoubtedly other compounds in them that contribute to their effectiveness.
 And none of nature’s gifts is more of an all-around health multitasker than bone broth.

 Did I mention it tastes delicious, too?
 It keeps me satisfied throughout the day and curbs any sugar cravings (take that, Sugar Demon!).
 No matter what your health is like right now, remember that healing (and weight loss!) starts in your gut.
 When you do a reset and get rid of inflammation in the body, miraculous things happen!